Waltzing Matilda: 1917 version

 'Who'll come a-waltzing Matilda with me?'

 Queensland version

 There is also the Queensland version of "Waltzing Matilda" that is popular with folk singers.
 Verses 1 to 4 retain almost the exact words of the original Banjo Paterson text.
 The chorus is the same as the first verse of the original and is repeated unchanged after each verse.
 The words are set to a pretty, lilting melody with the musical form ABAB.
 It has no resemblance to the Macpherson/Paterson tune with the musical form AABA.
 It is not known who composed the tune or when it was composed.
+The Seekers found commercial success with this version in their second single in 1963.